 As visits usually last two hours, the scheduled tours are generally: 9 -11 am; 11am – 1 pm; 1 – 3 pm; 3 – 5 pm; 5 – 7 pm.

-Tours: If you’d like to take a guided tour of the gallery, check out our Borghese Gallery Story Tellers Private Tour.
+Tours: If you’d like to take a guided tour of the gallery, check out our private Borghese Gallery Tour.
 It’s excellent value for money.
 The gallery limits visitors, which makes it feel more like a luxurious cocktail hour or reception unlike many other museums in Rome.

 The Borghese Gallery is located in the very heart of the Borghese Villa—one of the biggest parks in Rome—and is accessible from several entrances of the villa.